gooddata/platform-trial/README.md

-# GoodData Developer Tutorials
+# GoodData Developer Trials

-This project contains scripts and data for the GoodData platform tutorial.
+This project contains scripts and data for the GoodData platform trial.
 For more information, please go to https://developer.gooddata.com/tutorials/getting-started